RFI and EMI Shielding

 Electromagnetic interference (EMI) is a disruption of signals between electronic components.
-It can interrupt the quality of a cell phone call, radio station, or signals passing through circuit boards.
+Similarly, RFI (Radio Frequency Interference) is a disruption of radio signals.
+EMI can interrupt the quality of a cell phone call, radio station, or signals passing through circuit boards.

 Sources of EMI come from man-made devices and the environment.
 Lightning, solar magnetic storms, and Earth’s magnetic field can generate interference, while computer circuits, as well as devices such as brush motors and arc welders, can generate their own interference.
 Power quality issues can also cause EMI.
 Furthermore, a blackout, brownout, power line fault, voltage spike or sag, or electrical noise on a main power line can cause electromagnetic interference.